Discrete Boltzmann multi-scale modeling of non-equilibrium multiphase flows: Numerical Simulations and Analysis

+Compared with the D2V13 model, the supplemental moment $\mathbf{M}_{5,1}$ which is necessary for the formulation of $\bm{\Delta }_{3,1}^{(1)}$ and maintained by the D2V15 model, plays a fairly negligible role in improving the numerical precision of $\Delta _{3,1x}$, because the second-order non-equilibrium effects $\bm{\Delta }_{m,n}^{(2)}$ cannot be neglected in contrast to the first-order $\bm{\Delta }_{m,n}^{(1)}$ during the early stage of spinodal decomposition.
+Under this condition, considering the first-order THNE effects only is not recommended.
+Indeed, at the beginning of the phase separation, the gradients of temperature and velocity approximately equal to zero.
+As a result, $\Delta _{2xx}^{(1)}\simeq 0$, and $\Delta _{2xx}^{(2)}$ can be simplified to $\frac{ T^{2}}{\rho }(\partial _{x}\rho )^{2}-T^{2}(\frac{\partial ^{2}\rho }{ \partial ^{2}x})-\rho T^{2}\partial _{x}B_{x}$.
+These higher-order terms in $\Delta _{2xx}^{(2)}$ do not appear in classical hydrodynamics, but is essential for modeling system far-from-equilibrium~\citep{Struchtrup-Book,2022-Struchtrup-multiphase-JFM}.
+Other non-equilibrium measures can be analyzed similarly.
+That is, interparticle force and density gradient force first trigger the second-order THNE, and afterward, stimulate the first-order THNE through enlarging velocity and temperature gradients.
 To evaluate under which circumstances the higher-order THNE should be taken into account, a characteristic dimensionless parameter, called the relative THNE strength $R_{\text{THNE}}=|\bm{\Delta }_{m,n}^{(j+1)}/\mathbf{ \Delta }_{m,n}^{(j)}|$, may be introduced for the estimation of the relative importance of the $(j+1)$-th order THNE effects to the $j$-th order one.
 The $R_{\text{THNE}}$ for $\Delta _{2xx}$, $\Delta _{3,1x}$, $\Delta _{3xxx}$, and $\Delta _{4,2xx}$ at the positions where these non-equilibrium measures own extreme values, are $0.250$, $0.349$, $0.212$, and $0.252$, respectively.
 At earlier times, such as after $15$ iterations, $R_{\text{THNE}}$ is as high as $0.50$.
 Therefore, higher-order DBMs with at least second-order accuracy for $ \bm{\Delta }_{m,n}$, are undoubtedly needed, even for cases with faint non-equilibrium effects.
-Tables I and II indicate that the D2V30 model satisfies all the needed kinetic moment relations.
+Tables \ref{table1} and \ref{table2} indicate that the D2V30 model satisfies all the needed kinetic moment relations.
 Consequently, the D2V30 results are consistent with the theoretical analysis at the second-order of accuracy.
 Particularly, the remarkable deviations in panels (c1) and (c2) disappear in panel (c3).